apache/mxnet/tools/cfn/Readme.md

 # **Distributed Deep Learning Made Easy**
-By Naveen Swamy, Joseph Spisak | 10 Nov 2016 | in Amazon EC2 Compute Blog
+Authors: Naveen Swamy, Joseph Spisak

 Machine learning is a field of computer science that enables computers to learn without being explicitly programmed.
 It focuses on algorithms that can learn from and make predictions on data.